LearnLib/alex-cli/README.md

 ## Usage

 1. Export the symbols from ALEX ([see here](http://learnlib.github.io/alex/book/1.7.0/contents/user-manual/symbol-modeling/#export--import)).
-    * When asked, select the option **Export symbols only**
 2. Export the tests from ALEX ([see here](http://learnlib.github.io/alex/book/1.7.0/contents/user-manual/testing.html)).

 Execute `node alex-cli.js -h` to see a complete list of parameters and their descriptions.
-For examples see the section below.
+For examples, see the section below.

 ### Configuration